Decision of the Court of Appeal in Kraków, 3rd Labor and Social Insurance Division, dated 7th February 2024

 Presiding Judge: SSO Joanna Kruczkowska

-having examined in closed session on February 26, 2019, in Warsaw, the case brought by E. D. as representative of the group against (…) Bank (…) S.A. with its registered office in W. for payment, hereby decides:
+having examined at a closed session on the 26th February 26 2019, in Warsaw the case brought by E. D. as the representative of the group against (…) Bank (…) S.A. with its registered office in W. for payment, hereby decides:

-Decision of the Regional Court in Szczecin, 1st Civil Division, dated July 19, 2023
+Decision of the Regional Court in Szczecin, 1st Civil Division of the 19th July 2023

 I C 1449/19

-The Regional Court in Szczecin, 1st Civil Division, composed of
+The Regional Court in Szczecin, 1st Civil Division in the following composition

 Presiding Judge: SSO Barbara Smolska (rep.)

-Decision of the Court of Appeal in Gdańsk, 5th Civil Division, dated October 10, 2022
+Decision of the Court of Appeal in Gdańsk, 5th Civil Division of the 10th October 2022

 V ACz 102/21